The English Language Institute's requirements for enrollment are:

 The following need to be brought in or mailed to register in the ELI:

-Register at English Language Institute (Lamar Building Rm. #1) or send a completed application by mail to the address listed in the contact information page.
+Register at English Language Institute (CESS Building Rm.
+1.700) or send a completed application by mail to the address listed in the contact information page.

 Refunds will only be given two weeks before the starting date of the program.
 No Exceptions!
 The $100 application processing fee and any late charges are non-refundable.
 Refunds require 4-6 weeks to process.
 Only applicants who cannot be placed in existing levels will be given a full refund.